PeterBengtson/control-tower-log-aggregator/README.md

 If you are running Control Tower v2.8, 2.9, or 3.0, this application also provides a workaround for a pretty serious AWS misconfiguration of the standard install Control Tower access log bucket.
-You may have many millions of log files you really don't need in there, so if you are running Control Tower v2.8, v2.9, or v3.0, do check.
+You may have many millions of log files you really don't need in there, so if you are running Control Tower v2.8 or later, do check.

 ## Background